Chamberlain91/Heirloom/Documentation/Tutorials/getting_started.md

 # Getting Started

-In this tutorial we will create a very simple application that opens a window and draws the world famous string: `"Hello World"`.
+In this tutorial we will create a very simple application that creates a window and displays: `"Hello World"`.

 These tutorials are written assuming that the program is running on `NET Core 3.0`.
 The libraries themselves are `NET Standard 2.1` compliant.
 If you don't have .NET Core 3.0 (or newer), then you can [download it here](https://dotnet.microsoft.com/download/dotnet-core/).